tenable/integration-asc/readme.md

-# Tenable.io -> Azure Security Command Center
+# Tenable.io -> Azure Security Center

 > *Please Note:*  This script leverages preview APIs for Azure.
 >               While this is expected in this case, this API may change